"Kingfisher" Book Discussion and Pear Cupcakes with Salted Caramel Frosting

 A teen waitress searches for her father who hides in the woods at night.
 A teen boy follows a beautiful woman into the past and learns secrets of the kingdom.
 A boy who only knows his mother's powerful magic discovers a strange island, shrouded in mystery, where a weekly Friday Fish Fry at the Kingfisher Bar appears to be a sort of cultist practice.
 And the young female cook goes to work for the most hated man in town, owner of the most expensive restaurant, where food is artistic yet flavorless.
 All of this younger generation is strongly connected, by the curiosities of youth, and by the truths that their adult families have kept hidden for nearly a century.
-Mysteries and magic abound in this novel by award winning writer Patricia McKillip.
+Mysteries and magic abound in the novel by award-winning writer Patricia McKillip.
+Kingfisher

 Poached Pear Cupcakes with Salted Caramel Frosting